 supporting search and rescue activities undertaken by a competent Maritime Rescue Coordination Centre (MRCC) subject to the terms of any Arrangement between the Secretariat and the competent MRCC.

+d) remote monitoring activities when fishing vessels within the Convention Area are less than 12 nautical miles from the waters under its national jurisdiction or within them.

 For the purpose of implementing Paragraph 24 a) and b):